-4.7 Schedule
+4.7 7 Schedule

+APPENDIX A

 Evaluation Process and Draft Evaluation Criteria

+adres Dam Fish Passage

 This is a description of the process the TRC and Group will use to evaluate alternatives developed in this Project.
 These alternatives will be evaluated for potential feasibility and effectiveness.
 A grid analysis technique (Pugh Matrix) will be used, which breaks the alternatives down into discrete elements for comparison, evaluation, and optimization.